Table of Contents

 Jewelry Product Photography: 7 Essential Product Photo Types to Use on Your Website

-Watch how we easily photographed the Dubai gold bracelet above.
+Watch how we easily photographed the Dubai gold bracelet below.
 It was taken using the GemLightbox and a smartphone.
 A studio shot was captured in just seconds.

 Another way to showcase scale is by capturing a video of your item, as shown below.
 Here, the video not only shows how small or big the diamonds are, but it also attracts the customers by showing how sparkly the ring is in real life.

-Description: a detail shot can either be closeup shots or shots showing different angles of your jewelry piece.
+A detail shot can either be close-up shots or shots showing different angles of your jewelry piece.

 Detail shots are also crucial when you’re selling vintage pieces of jewelry.
 It’ll help you manage shoppers’ expectations by showing them that your piece, as vintage as it is, has imperfections.